-Full Backup vs. Incremental Backup vs. Differential Backup: Which Is Best?
+Full vs. Incremental vs. Differential Backup: Which Is Best?

 An accidental loss of data assets can have a devastating impact on your business.
-Boston Consulting reports that 93% of companies that lose access to their assets for 10 days or more file for bankruptcy within 12 months.
+Boston Consulting reports that 93 percent of companies that lose access to their assets for ten days or more file for bankruptcy within 12 months.
 Running proper backups at the right intervals can prevent loss of revenue and customers if you experience a hardware failure, inclement weather conditions, vandalism, or other issues.

-However, "running backups" isn't as simple as it was 10 years ago.
+However, "running backups" isn't as simple as ten years ago.

 Pros and Cons of Full Backups